Upper-atmospheric lightning: Elves

-The photo shows one of the ELVES (emission of light and very low frequency perturbations due to electromagnetic pulse sources).
-The shot was taken on March 27, 2023, at 21.43 UTC from Possagno, TV, Italy.
+Photograph of an ELVES, taken from Possagno, TV, Italy, on March 27, 2023, at 21:43 UTC.
 The lightning that triggered it was in Polverigi, AN, Italy, at a distance of 285 km.
-Its strength, estimated at 410 kA (kilo-Ampère), which is an order of magnitude stronger than a normal lightning (10 to 30 kilo-Ampère), generated an intense electromagnetic pulse.
+Its strength, estimated at 410 kilo-Ampères, which is an order of magnitude stronger than a normal lightning (10 to 30 kilo-Ampère), generated an intense electromagnetic pulse.
 The red ring marks where the pulse hit the Earth's ionosphere.
-The duration of the "lightning" is about one millisecond, the "donut" has a diameter measured from the photo of approximately 360 km and a height above the ground of about 90/100 km.
+The duration was about 1 millisecond.
+The "donut" has a diameter of approximately 360 km measured from the photo and a height above the ground of about 90–100 km.
 The distance for this type of photo must be between 100 and 600 km.

-ELVES often appear as a dim, flattened, expanding glow around 400 km in diameter that lasts for, typically, just one millisecond.
+ELVES often appear as a dim, flattened, expanding glow around 400 km in diameter.
+They typically last for one millisecond.
 They occur in the ionosphere 100 km above the ground over thunderstorms.
 Their color was unknown for some time, but is now known to be red.
-ELVES were first recorded on another shuttle mission, this time recorded off French Guiana on October 7, 1990.
-That ELVES was discovered in the Shuttle Video by the Mesoscale Lightning Experiment (MLE) team at Marshall Space Flight Center, AL led by the Principal Investigator, Otha H."Skeet" Vaughan Jr.
+ELVES were first recorded on a shuttle mission, recorded off French Guiana on October 7, 1990.
+The ELVES was discovered in a video taken on the shuttle by the Mesoscale Lightning Experiment (MLE) team at Marshall Space Flight Center, led by the Principal Investigator, Otha H."Skeet" Vaughan Jr.

-ELVES is a whimsical acronym for emissions of light and very low frequency perturbations due to electromagnetic pulse sources.
+ELVES is a whimsical acronym for "emissions of light and very low frequency perturbations due to electromagnetic pulse sources."
 This refers to the process by which the light is generated; the excitation of nitrogen molecules due to electron collisions (the electrons possibly having been energized by the electromagnetic pulse caused by a discharge from an underlying thunderstorm).